ntrifiletti/powerschool/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fntrifiletti%2Fpowerschool%2Fmain%2Fcustom-ha-as-no-elb-no-rt.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+Following resources will be created by these templates:
 - Two Virtual machines with network interfaces and public IPs in a Availability Set
 - Public IP's SKU's are set to basic and should disassociated and deleted during the appropriate migration steps.

-Following resources will be created by these templates:

-The package provides a deploy.ps1 and deploy.sh for Powershell or Azure CLI based deployments.
-This can be peformed from the Azure Portal as well as the any system that has either of these scripting infrastructures installed.
-Or you can deploy from the Azure Portal using the provided link.